At Mobile Transaction, we’ve spent the last decade testing mobile card readers to help you make an informed decision.

 • App on mobile device communicates transaction to card reader

-• Payer enters PIN or taps a card like a normal card machine
+• Payer enters PIN or taps a card, like on other card machines

 The card readers don’t typically have monthly fees, lock-in or complicated fees.
 Instead, you purchase it upfront and pay a fixed fee per transaction.